Are You Facing Deportation Because You Helped Someone Enter the United States Illegally? Call Us Today

 To be clear, helping to smuggle anyone into the United States is a federal crime.
 It is called alien smuggling.
 If you are found guilty for it, you can turn your American Dream into an American Nightmare.

-If you have been charged with this crime, then you will need legal immigration help Los Angeles.
-Our crime and immigration lawyer is the only one who can help you in this situation.
-You should contact a lawyer for legal immigration help Los Angeles with the right experience and expertise.
+If you have been charged with this crime, then you will need legal immigration help in LA.
+Our crime and immigration attorney is the only one who can help you in this situation.
+You should contact a lawyer for legal immigration advice with the right experience and expertise.
 It is the only way to help you salvage your chances for staying in the country.

 You do not need to commit the actual act of smuggling to be charged with this crime.
 If you are at all associated with the commission of such an act, you can be held liable for it.
 Providing money, false documents, a vehicle, shelter, food, or any other kind of support to someone who is trying to get across the border illegally can put you in serious trouble.

 In fact, the law defines an alien smuggler as anyone who encourages, assists, or aids another to enter the United States in violation of law.
 The crime includes the following:

 -Hiding someone who has been smuggled across the border